How Safe Bet Works

 In the last 5 years on average, about 5 freshmen a year have sired a Graded/Group-winning two-year-old.

-Among those were emerging leading sires Quality Road, Uncle Mo, Union Rags, Lookin At Lucky, etc.
+Among those are emerging leading sires Quality Road, Uncle Mo, Union Rags, Lookin At Lucky, etc.

 *Races must be recognized as Group/Graded black type by International Cataloguing Standards